R-Amanfo/HackerRoom-Project/README.md

 3. Submit a pull request

 ## Acknowledgements
-HackerRoom was built by Samuel Badru, Ayoub El-hamdoon, Liza Ebadi, and Destin Cleo Kouamba for the purpose of learning Python.
-We would like to thank Dilan Patel and Rebecca Monica Amanfo for their help with planning this project.
-We would also like to thank John Forster for their guidance and support.
+HackerRoom was built by Rebecca Monica Amanfo.
+I would like to thank John Forster for their guidance and support.